-Profile: Libyan ex-General Khalifa Haftar
+Profile: Libya's military strongman Khalifa Haftar

 - From the section Africa

-Having previously denied the presence of Libyan troops in the country, Gaddafi disowned the general, a betrayal which caused him to devote the next two decades towards toppling the Libyan leader.
+Having previously denied the presence of Libyan troops in the country, Gaddafi disowned him.
+This led Gen Haftar to devote the next two decades towards toppling the Libyan leader.

 He did this from exile in the US state of Virginia.
 His proximity to the CIA's headquarters in Langley hinted at a close relationship with US intelligence services, who gave their backing to several assassination attempts against Gaddafi.